LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    Spy points set.
    yes

-Note that setting a line number spy point will remove any existing log point for the same location.
+Note that setting a breakpoint implicitly removes any existing conditional breakpoint, triggered breakpoint, or log point for the same location.

-Line numbers and predicate spy points can be removed by using the debugger ``nospy/1`` predicate.
-The argument can be a spy point, a list of spy points, or a non-instantiated variable in which case all spy points will be removed.
+Unconditional breakpoints and predicate spy points can be removed by using the debugger ``nospy/1`` predicate.
+The argument can also be a list or a non-instantiated variable in which case all breakpoints and predicate spy points will be removed.
 For example:

 .. code-block:: text